Stalag XI-A: World War II

 A postcard sent by a Scottish prisoner in Stalag XI-A, Corporal Bobbie Gracie, to family in Glasgow in 1944.
 The card is printed with the word Kriegsgefangenenpost (POW post) and has the camp number printed at the bottom.

 During the German invasion of Poland which started World War II, in September 1939 it again became a prisoner-of-war camp, and was designated Stalag XI, before it was renumbered Stalag XI-A in November 1939.
 The camp housed Australian, French, British, Belgian, Serb, Russian, Italian, American, Dutch, Slovak, Spanish and Polish PoWs, all in separate compounds, and served as the centre from which most of the PoWs were assigned to Arbeitskommandos ("fatigue details").
 On 1 January 1945 more than 60,000 PoWs were registered there.

-On 25 April 1945, one of the last airborne operations of the ETO, code named Operation Violet, took place.
+On 25 April 1945, one of the last airborne operations of the European Theatre, code named Operation Violet, took place.
 Six teams composed of officers and men of Commonwealth, French and United States armed services and under the command of Major Worrall were to be dropped near the camp to assure the protection of the PoWs, to assess the humanitarian need of the PoWs and to ensure a peaceful handover of the camp into Allied authority.
 However the teams were scattered during the drop and all members were soon captured and transferred to the Altengrabow camp.
 There, the new PoWs urged the Camp Commandant, Col. Ochernal to cooperate and a radio link between the camp and SHAEF, then SAARF Headquarters was established.